coder/coder/docs/templates/tour.md

 > When setting up your computer or computing instance, make sure to
 > install Docker first, then Coder.

-- Access to the command-line on this computer or instance.

 - A text editor and a tar utility.
 For this tour, we use [GNU nano](https://nano-editor.org/) and [GNU